Irate Driver Tries To Cut Off Donald Trump Florida Motorcade, Flashes Obscene Gestures When Pulled Over

 “A man in a red van attempted to cut into the motorcade.
 Local law enforcement pulled over the vehicle, where the driver made obscene gestures and screamed several expletives.”

-As The New York Post reports, the male driver of the red van was immediately pulled over after attempting to infiltrate Donald Trump’s “presidential” motorcade, which was returning from the Trump International golf club in West Palm Beach to Mar-A-Lago in Palm Beach – a trip which usually takes roughly 10 minutes to complete.
-According to official logs, Donald Trump and his people spent about six hours at the POTUS’ golf club before returning to his lauded (but wholly unofficial and often controversial) “Winter White House” at 1:52 p.m. local time Saturday.
+As the New York Post reports, the male driver of the red van was immediately pulled over after attempting to infiltrate Donald Trump’s presidential motorcade, which was returning from the Trump International golf club in West Palm Beach to Mar-A-Lago in Palm Beach, a trip which usually takes roughly 10 minutes to complete.
+According to official logs, Donald Trump and his people spent about six hours at the president’s golf club before returning to his lauded (but wholly unofficial and often controversial) “Winter White House” at 1:52 p.m. local time Saturday.

 At approximately the same point as local law enforcement pulled over and questioned the driver of the red van, anti-Donald Trump protesters lined the Florida streets.
 Many held homemade signs, with at least one reading “Don the Con Man.”